BenikaH/BayesBall/README.md

     - outcome record : `str`
     - details about the `subjects` : `dict`

 Every *BayesEvent* is a subclass of a *BayesObject*.
 What distinguishes a game *Event* from a game *Object* is that *Events* have prior probabilities defined over a finite set of *outcomes*.[1]

-These *outcomes* and *prior probabilities* are, however, not meant to be directly accessible to the developer.
-Ideally, they would be created, and manipulated, by the internal logic of the *BayesEvent* itself--relative to the event's current reference class and action type.
-In other words, prior probability values are determined by logic encapsulated within `BayesEvent` class methods.
+These *outcomes* and *prior probabilities* are not intended to be directly changed by the developer.
+Instead, *outcomes* are initialized (relative to the event's current reference class and action type) and manipulated by the logic internal to the *BayesEvent* itself.

+In other words, prior probability values are fixed by the logic encapsulated within `BayesEvent` class methods.
 This is a feature, not a bug.
-However, at the moment, the underlying logic is is based on unrealistic-- and simple --symmetry assumptions.

 Ideally, `BayesEvent` instances should behave semi-autonomously.
 The average modeller should never manipulate these prior probabilities directly--but only indirectly, by manipulating the *context* of an event.
 That is, by altering its *reference class*: by changing its state, if possible, and its environment.

+Presently, however, the underlying logic in the main `BayesEvent`-- `PitchEvent` --is unrealistic: it relies too heavily on symmetry assumptions rather than the `Environment` and players in the current lineups.

-The BayesBall simulation approach is different from frequentist simulations, which define event probabilities as relative frequencies.
-For example, to determine if a hit will result in a single, it is assume, say, N = 100,000 hits will occur in a season.
-The probability that a hit will occur at any given at bat is just 1/*N*.
-The number of available hits, *N*, decreases as the season progresses.
+*BayesBall* is different from baseball simulations which are frequentist in nature: whereas *BayesBall* fixes prior probabilities explicitly, other simulation engines define event probabilities in terms of relative frequencies.
+For example, these simulations may calculate the probability that a hit pitch will result in a single by first assuming that, say, at most N (= 100,000) hits will occur over the course of a season.
+The probability that an at-bat will result in a single is just 1/*N*, where the number of available hits, *N*, will decrease as the season progresses.

 Using *BayesGame*: